The IAS Visa Wizard is the easy way to find the correct visa for you

 Here at IAS, we can assist with all applications for Entry Clearance to the UK, including any issues arising from a refusal to gain entry.

 We understand the stress this can cause as well as how daunting it may seem, so we want to simplify this process for you.

 One of our lawyers will work with you to:

-Contact us for Entry Clearance Advice which is tailored to you.
+Contact us on 0333 363 8577 or make an enquiry online for Entry Clearance Advice which is tailored to you.

 Comprehensive immigration advice tailored to your circumstances and goals

 Designed to make your visa application as successful, smooth and stress-free as possible

 Premium application service that ensures your visa application is submitted to meet your deadline

 Ensure you have the greatest chance of a successful appeal.
 We will represent you in any hearings/tribunals